Letters to Dad keepsake book flat lay with children's drawings and scribbles, Father's Day tradition keepsake by Paper Heart Design NZ

 Scribbles and Sandwiches: The Start of Something Special

-Right now, Father’s Day in our house looks like scribbly hearts, wonky stick figures, and glitter stuck to the dog.
-The kids are 2 and 5 — they can’t quite write a full sentence yet, but they’ve got plenty to say.
+Right now, Father's Day in our house looks like scribbly hearts, wonky stick figures, and glitter stuck to the cats.
+The kids are 2 and 5 and they can't quite write a full sentence yet, but they've got plenty to say.

 The little one yells "DADDY!" like it's a full story.
 The big one draws elaborate pictures of their dad rescuing them from lava or flying a spaceship to the supermarket.